 With respect to your purchase of a product trade-up or upgrade, or your implementation of a product release with new product licenses under Maintenance, you are permitted a 90 day grace period to run both your new and the old product licenses in production.
 This period runs from your purchase of the trade-up or upgrade, and from your download of the new release under your maintenance program.
 You agree to destroy the old licenses and retain no copies after the grace period.

-In order to receive Customer Success Services (CSS) benefits, customers must have active CSS for 100% of its licenses within one product line* and under a single ORG ID.
-This is known as the “All-in Rule.”
+In order to receive Customer Success Services (CSS) benefits, customers must have active CSS for 100% of their licenses.
+This is known as the “All-in Rule."

 Customers should only deploy the license keys for assets that are maintained on active support.